 ROL relies heavily on Voyager and WESB services.
 All user names are stored in the mainframe, as opposed to CommonInfo for Business Online.
 Be careful when you make changes to a user account as it can affect other developers who use it.

+If you get an error when building Business HI saying that a reference to Huntington.OnlineBanking.Business.UI.Models.dll was not found, you will need to build the Business UI before building the Business HI.